Constitutional Convention (United States): Framers of the Constitution

 Fifty-five delegates attended sessions of the Constitutional Convention, all of whom are considered the Framers of the Constitution, though only 39 delegates actually signed.
-The states had originally appointed 70 representatives to the convention, but a number of the appointees did not accept or could not attend, leaving 55 who would ultimately craft the document.
+The states had originally appointed 70 representatives to the convention, but a number of the appointees did not accept or could not attend, leaving 55 who ultimately crafted the document.

 Almost all of the 55 Framers had taken part in the Revolution, with at least 29 having served in the Continental forces, most in positions of command.
 All but two or three had served in colonial or state government during their careers.
 The vast majority (about 75%) of the delegates were or had been members of the Confederation Congress, and many had been members of the Continental Congress during the Revolution.
 Several had been state governors.
 Only two delegates, Roger Sherman and Robert Morris, would sign all three of the nation's founding documents: Declaration of Independence, Articles of Confederation, and U.S. Constitution.

-More than half of the delegates had trained as lawyers (several had even been judges), although only about a quarter had practiced law as their principal occupation.
+More than half of the delegates had trained as lawyers (several had been judges), although only about a quarter had practiced law as their principal occupation.
 Other delegates included merchants, manufacturers, shippers, land speculators, bankers, and financiers.
 Several were physicians and small farmers, and one was a minister.
 Of the 25 who owned slaves, 16 depended on slave labor to run the plantations or other businesses that formed the mainstay of their income.
 Many of the delegates were landowners with substantial holdings, and most were comfortably wealthy.
 George Washington and Robert Morris, for example, were among the wealthiest men in the entire country.

 Their depth of knowledge and experience in self-government was remarkable.
 As Thomas Jefferson in Paris semi-seriously wrote to John Adams in London, "It really is an assembly of demigods."